 Neutral Color Outfits

-Neutral Cream Summer Outfit
+Neutral Cream Summer Outfit Ideas

 This combination is perfect for summer.
 It’s light and breezy and looks great against a sun-kissed skin.
 Each piece in this look is totally separate in terms of fabric, texture and print.
 These cream and beige gingham shorts are a really pretty linen fabric and add something to this all-neutral look.
-I styled them with a crochet knitted cream crop top and topped it with a creamy white jean jacket.
+I styled them with a crochet knitted cream crop top and topped it with a creamy white denim jacket.
 Not only are we mixing knits with prints and texture, but different shades of cream and beige too.

 All Neutral Winter Outfit